Auto Repair Library, Auto Parts, Accessories, Tools, Manuals & Books, Car BLOG, Links, Index

 On most front-wheel drive cars and minivans, the brake circuits are split diagonally with the left front and right rear brake sharing one circuit, and the right front and left rear brake sharing the other circuit.
 This is done so one front brake and one rear brake will remain operational if the other pair fail.
 On FWD vehicles, there is much more forward braking bias because the front wheels are also the drive wheels.
 Consequently, the rear brakes alone might not be sufficient to bring the vehicle to a halt if the front brakes shared the same circuit and happened to fail.

-Why?
-Because each wheel is on its own separate electrical circuit.
+Each wheel is on its own separate electrical circuit.
 If one caliper or circuit fails, it should not affect the other three wheels.
 This means the vehicle could still have three operational brakes (as opposed to two with today's hydraulic systems) in the event of a brake failure at one wheel.

 This same type of brake assist can also be provided by mechanical controls at less cost and complexity.
 A mechanical actuator inside the booster detects the speed at which the driver is applying the brakes.
 If it "feels" like a panic stop, the booster goes to full boost and slams on the brakes.